gadmm/RFCs/rfcs/interop.md

 that would determine the allocation method statically à la “kinds as calling conventions” (Eisenberg and Peyton Jones).

-In “Resource Polymorphism”, I proposed a high-level interpretation of this kind of interoperability between allocation methods, using an ownership and borrowing model inspired from a categorical semantics.
+In “Resource Polymorphism”*, I proposed a high-level interpretation of this kind of interoperability between allocation methods, using an ownership and borrowing model inspired from a categorical semantics.
 In this model, the borrowing type operator (&) is interpreted as a